• Skip to main content

 The most life-like results possible.

 Toward this goal, it’s easier to accomplish this task with a thicker rather than thinner veneer (which implies that some tooth trimming will be needed).
-This page explains.
+We explain here.

 c) How many teeth will be veneered?